yembonee/meet/README.md

 This is an app that is a progressive web application using React with a Test Driven development technique, using the Google Calendar Api to fetch upcoming events.

+## Usage

+With this Meet app, serverless functions are a prime foundation in making this application possible.
+It will be accessing the Google Calendar API, as well as using AWS Lambda for the cloud service provider.
+Users will have to be authorized in order to retrieve the given data within the app.
+Overall, being that this app is built with serverless functions, it will be more beneficial and efficient than other alternatives for creating a similar app.
+The serverless functions will also be making access tokens to provide more security to the app.

 ## Features

 ### Feature 1: Filter events by City